hashicorp/terraform-provider-azurerm/website/docs/r/resource_group_cost_management_view.html.markdown

 * `display_name` - (Required) User visible input name of the Cost Management View.

-* `name` - (Required) The name which should be used for this Cost Management View for a Subscription.
-Changing this forces a new Cost Management View for a Subscription to be created.
+* `name` - (Required) The name which should be used for this Cost Management View for a Resource Group.
+Changing this forces a new Cost Management View for a Resource Group to be created.

 * `report_type` - (Required) The type of the report.
 The only possible value is `Usage`.

-* `subscription_id` - (Required) The ID of the Subscription this View is scoped to.
-Changing this forces a new Cost Management View for a Subscription to be created.
+* `resource_group_id` - (Required) The ID of the Resource Group this View is scoped to.
+Changing this forces a new Cost Management View for a Resource Group to be created.

 * `timeframe` - (Required) The time frame for pulling data for the report.
 Possible values are `Custom`, `MonthToDate`, `WeekToDate` and `YearToDate`.